itemVerse/ItemVerse-UnitySDK/ReadMe.md

     - Description

-      Inquire the ERC-721 token Id from the ERC-721 token index of the account address.
+      Inquire the ERC-721 token Id owned by the account from the index.

     - Query Parameters